ruusnakki/car-dashboard/README.md

     ![](readme_images/services.PNG)

 ## Deploy the App
-1 Click this button to Deploy to Bluemix.
+1 Click this button to Deploy to IBM Cloud Cloud Foundry.

  [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/watson-developer-cloud/car-dashboard)

-2 Log in with an existing Bluemix account or sign up.
+2 Log in with an existing IBM Cloud account or sign up.

 3 Name your app and select your REGION, ORGANIZATION, and SPACE.
 Then select DEPLOY
  ![](readme_images/deploy.PNG)